 Linda Mokeme, MS Warrior 37 years, Amazon bestselling author of “The Gift Of Multiple Sclerosis, Living Fully And Joyfully Without Depression.”

 “So many doctors don’t have this information, or are not willing to share it.
 She completely goes out of her way to share this information.
 If you ever, ever want to reach anybody about MS, or about anything, somebody you know is on the spectrum, please, talk to Dr. Taylor.
 I would highly, highly recommend her.
 She has been in some of my Clubhouse rooms, and she has been so informative.
 I could say on a scale of 1-10, she’s a 15.”

-Dr. Taylor was quick and ready to help.
+“Dr. Taylor was quick and ready to help.
 Her response to my request for guidance and motivation in my journey with MS was not expected.
 Most people wouldn’t have responded if they even opened the message at all, but she responded quickly and got right to business!
 I really appreciate the suggestions given thus far.
-And on top of helping with MS, I believe her biohacking steps to prevent covid vaccine side effects helped me get away with only a sore arm.
+And on top of helping with MS, I believe her biohacking steps to prevent covid vaccine side effects helped me get away with only a sore arm.”

-I can’t wait til her program gets off the ground fully.
-It’s just what the MS community needs.
+“I can’t wait till her program gets off the ground fully.
+It’s just what the MS community needs.”